 Once you know which real estate agent you’d like to hire, you can start finding out more about them to understand better whether they’re right for you.
 One of the main things you’ll need to consider is their experience.
-Without the right experience, they may not be able to help you get the best deals, which means you could be losing out financially.
+Without the right expertise, they may not be able to help you get the best deals, which means you could be losing out financially.

 However, you shouldn’t just look at their years of experience.
 You also need to look at what kinds of properties they usually sell – if an agent specialises in selling commercial properties, they may not be the best choice for you if you want to sell your home.
-You should also check if they have a lot of experience with the real estate market in your area, as this will be very helpful when deciding on prices and deciding when to buy/sell.
+You should also check if they have a lot of experience with the real estate market in your area, as this will be very helpful when deciding on prices and when to buy/sell.

 Finally, once you have two or three agents on your list, you should arrange to speak to them.
-Treat this like an interview – ask them questions about how they work and what the buying/selling process will be like.
+Treat this like an interview – ask them how they work and what the buying/selling process will be like.
 You’ll find out who you connect with the most by interviewing these agents, which is very important in a real estate agent/client relationship.